alexsmithfanning/group-website-project/README.md

 The <a href="https://training.github.com/kit/downloads/github-git-cheat-sheet.pdf">GitHub/Git Cheat Sheet</a> is also of some use.
 It will allow you to quickly get started using Git.

+[Here's another GitHub cheat sheet](https://github.com/tiimgreen/github-cheat-sheet).
+This one is exclusive to GitHub, but it is filled with really useful information.

 ## Useful project resources

 ### Project specific resources